ChrisZie/HugoSymphony/content/service/_index.md

     question2: is being invested by Marketers in Social Media advertising this year alone, more than **all** other marketing options?
     answer: 'How many new followers did you get this year?<br>
     Your volunteers will look you up on Social Media to double-check if you are actually active first.<br><br>
-    Our Profiles and Posting Guides grow followers and enables them to become volunteers and donors.'
+    Our Profiles and Guides get you the most engaged followers, volunteers, and donors.'

   - name: __FUNDRAISING__
     icon: "images/responsive.svg"